makeabilitylab/physcomp/communication/serial-intro.md

 }
 {% endhighlight C %}

 This example assumes that data is in the order of `sensorVal1, sensorVal2, sensorVal3` and that each received line is the same.
-To make this more flexible, you could transmit a modified CSV with variable names (like key,value pairs) or use JSON.
-Towards the former, you could transmit: "sensorVal1=896, sensorVal2=943, sensorVal3=349".
+To make this communication scheme more flexible, you could transmit a modified CSV with variable names (like key,value pairs) or use JSON.
+Towards the former, you could transmit the key,value pairs as: "`sensorVal1=896, sensorVal2=943, sensorVal3=349`".
 The receiver would then parse both the variable names and their values.

 In all of our examples, we use very simple CSV formatting with ASCII-encoded transceiving.
 But feel free to do things differently!